Sodomy laws in the United States: After Lawrence v. Texas

-In 2005, Puerto Rico repealed its sodomy law, and in 2006, Missouri repealed its law against "homosexual conduct".
+In 2005, Arkansas repealed its sodomy law, and in 2006, Puerto Rico repealed their various anti-sodomy statutes, while Missouri repealed its law against "homosexual conduct".
 In 2013, Montana removed "sexual contact or sexual intercourse between two persons of the same sex" from its definition of deviate sexual conduct, Virginia repealed its lewd and lascivious cohabitation statute, and sodomy was legalized in the US armed forces.
 In 2005, basing its decision on Lawrence, the Supreme Court of Virginia in Martin v.
-Ziherl invalidated § 18.2-344, the Virginia statute making fornication between unmarried persons a crime.
+Ziherl invalidated § 18.2-344, the Virginia statute making fornication (sexual intercourse between unmarried persons) a crime.

-Louisiana's statutes still include "unnatural carnal copulation by a human being with another of the same sex" in their definition of "crimes against nature", punishable (in theory) by a fine of up to $2,000 or a prison sentence of up to five years, with or without hard labor; however, this section was further mooted by the United States Court of Appeals for the Fifth Circuit in 2005 in light of the Lawrence decision.

-In State v.
-Whiteley (2005), the North Carolina Court of Appeals ruled that the crime against nature statute, N.C.
-G.S. § 14-177, is not unconstitutional on its face because it may properly be used to criminalize sexual conduct involving minors, non-consensual or coercive conduct, public conduct, and prostitution.

 On January 31, 2013, the Senate of Virginia passed a bill repealing § 18.2-345, the lewd and lascivious cohabitation statute enacted in 1877.
 On February 20, 2013, the Virginia House of Delegates passed the bill by a vote of 62 to 25 votes.
 On March 20, 2013, Governor Bob McDonnell signed the repeal of the lewd and lascivious cohabitation statute from the Code of Virginia.
 On March 12, 2013, a three-judge panel of the Court of Appeals for the Fourth Circuit struck down § 18.2-361, the crimes against nature statute.
 On March 26, 2013, Attorney General of Virginia Ken Cuccinelli filed a petition to have the case reheard en banc, but the Court denied the request on April 10, 2013, with none of its 15 judges supporting the request.
 On June 25, Cuccinelli filed a petition for certiorari asking the U.S. Supreme Court to review the Court of Appeals decision, which was rejected on October 7.